flashcordon/big-history/Mystères-physique.md

 des particules de fond (neutrons, matière ordinaire) ont été détectées, mais aucune particule de matière noire.

-Pendant toutes ces années, le principal candidat à la matière noire froide (CDM) a été le neutralino.
-C’est une particule hypothétique qui fait partie de l’extension au-delà du modèle standard des particules élémentaires, permise par la théorie de supersymétrie.
-Chaque particule connue aurait une particule supersymétrique partenaire, plus massive, et de spin com- plémentaire (i.e. un fermion pour un boson, et réciproquement).
-Le neutralino est la particule la plus stable de cet ensemble, dans lequel les autres particules supersymétriques se désintègrent.
-Le neutralino est une combinaison linéaire de trois particules : le zino, le photino et le Higgsino, super- partenaires de bosons (Z, photon et Higgs).
-Selon les facteurs de cette combinaison, on peut former quatre types de neutralinos stables.
-Pour une masse de l’ordre de 100 fois la masse du proton, une coïncidence encourageante favorise les neutralinos : ces particules WIMP sont leurs propres anti- particules et s’annihilent entre elles dans les premiers instants de l’Univers, avec une section efficace qui est celle de l’interaction nucléaire faible.
-Lorsque leur densité décroît avec l’expansion de l’Univers, si bien que le taux d’annihilation devient négligeable, leur abondance est gelée à une densité relique qui correspond bien à celle de la matière noire aujourd’hui.
-C’est le miracle du WIMP.
-Bien que le LHC n’ait pas mis en évidence ces particules jusqu’à présent, on peut encore espérer les découvrir à plus haute énergie.

-Si l’annihilation est stoppée pratiquement dans tout l’Univers à cause de sa faible densité, il existe aujourd’hui quelques régions de surdensité où les annihilations pourraient reprendre, et les rayons gamma qui en résulteraient représentent un moyen de détection indirecte.
-Vers le centre de la
-Galaxie par exemple, les spectres des rayons gamma émis ont été étudiés en détail, mais ont toujours été expliqués par une source astrophysique : aucune détection indirecte de matière noire n’a pu être reportée de façon convaincante

-In 1984, an article by Andrzej Drukier and Leo Stodolsky at the Max Planck Institute in Munich appeared in Physical Review D, discussing techniques that might be used to de- tect neutrinos scattering elastically off nuclei [102].
-Among other possibilities, the article proposed the use of a superconducting colloid detector, consisting of micron-scale super- conducting grains maintained at a temperature just below their superconducting transition.
-Even a very small quantity of energy deposited by the recoil of an incident neutrino could cause a superconducting grain to flip into the normal state, collapsing the magnetic field and producing a potentially measurable electromagnetic signal.
-In January 1985, Mark Good- man and Ed Witten submitted a paper to the same journal, arguing that this technology could also be used to detect some types of dark matter particles [140]14.
-Although Drukier and Stodolsky’s original detector concept was never employed at a scale sensitive to dark matter, the broader notion of experiments capable of detecting ∼1-100 keV nuclear recoils provided a path through which it appeared possible to test the WIMP hypothesis

-Despite the importance of these first dark matter scattering limits, the reach of such detectors quickly became limited by their backgrounds, making it difficult to achieve sig- nificant improvements in sensitivity.
-One possible solution to this problem, first suggested by Andrzej Drukier, Katherine Freese, and David Spergel [101], was to search for an annual variation in the rate of dark matter induced events in such an experiment, as was predicted to result from the combination of the Earth’s motion around the Sun and the Sun’s motion through the dark matter halo.
-Such a technique could, in principle, be used to identify a signal of dark matter scattering over a large rate of otherwise indistinguishable background events.
-The most well known group to employ this technique was the DAMA/NaI Collabora- tion (and later DAMA/LIBRA).
-The original DAMA/NaI experiment consisted of nine 9.70 kg scintillating thallium-doped sodium iodide crystals, located in Italy’s deep underground Gran Sasso Laboratory.
-In 1998, they published their first results, reporting the observa- tion of an annually modulating rate consistent with dark matter scattering [43].
-Over the past nearly two decades, DAMA’s signal has persisted and become increasingly statistically significant as more data was collected [42], including with the more recent DAMA/LIBRA detector [44, 45].
-At this point in time, it seems hard to reconcile dark matter interpretations of the DAMA/LIBRA signal with the null results of other direct detection experiments.
-On the other hand, no convincing alternative explanation for this signal has been so far identi- fied

-As CDMS, EDELWEISS, XENON100, LUX and other direct detection experiments have increased in sensitivity over the past decades, they have tested and ruled out an impres- sive range of particle dark matter models.

 In the 1978 Valentine’s Day issue of Physical Review Letters, there appeared two articles that discussed – for the first time – the possibility that the annihilations of pairs of dark